Making the Transition to College

 What Veronica, a third level lecturer, says:"Cracking the College Code has a wealth of information for both aspiring and current third level students and their parents alike.
 It is very accessible, well researched and comprehensive.
 It gives a valuable insight into how the college system really works - a wonderful resource."

 Dr Veronica O’Dwyer: Lecturer of Optometry, Dublin Institute of Technology

-"...the 'must have' essential guide for all students, parents and guardians embarking on a journey into third level...full of valuable insights and practical advice for making a successful transition.
-Highly recommended."
+What Betty, a Guidance Counsellor, says:"...the 'must have' essential guide for all who are embarking on a journey into third level...full of valuable insights and practical advice for making a successful transition.
+Highly recommended.